Kotlin/dataframe/docs/StardustDocs/topics/DataRow.md

 * `rowStd`
 * `rowMedian`

-These statistics will be applied only to values of appropriate types, and incompatible values will be ignored.
+These statistics will be applied only to values of appropriate types and incompatible values will be ignored.
-For example, if [`DataFrame`](DataFrame.md) has columns of a type `String` and `Int`, `rowSum()` will successfully compute a sum of `Int` values in a row and ignore `String` values.
+For example, if [`DataFrame`](DataFrame.md) has columns of type `String` and `Int`, `rowSum()` will successfully compute sum of `Int` values in a row and ignore `String` values.

-To apply statistics only to values of a particular type, use `-Of` versions:
+To apply statistics only to values of particular type use `-Of` versions:
 * `rowMaxOf<T>`
 * `rowMinOf<T>`
 * `rowSumOf<T>`